Is project planning for creative work in marketing as boring as it sounds?

 Close out your project with a party and a wrap-up project meeting.

 When a marketing project is complete, make sure the entire team gets together for two separate activities: a team celebration to celebrate their accomplishments, and a project review to analyze what worked well, what needs improvement, and lessons learned that can be applied to the next project.
 This should be documented in a way that useful to anyone who participated.
 A project review should be about learning and problem-solving, not blame.
 Successes should be highlighted and explained, as should any failures or challenges.
-While a detailed report may be needed or useful, summary of important takeaways, possibly in a graphic, should be generated.
+While a detailed report may be needed or useful, a summary of important takeaways, possibly in a graphic, should be generated.
 In any format, a brief document with lessons learned and recommendations for future projects will help this team and others as they go on to tackle the next marketing project.

 Creativity on a schedule can be challenging, but these challenges can be overcome by communication and project planning early on.
 While it may seem like it slows things down at the point where everyone is excited to get started, project planning for creative work gives space for creativity and gives something tangible.
 It allows your team to enjoy the process because their efforts are amplified by the plan, and your stakeholders appreciate that you delivered results.